-The bonus performance targets for 2013 relate to progress toward submitting a hydrocodone acetaminophen New Drug Application with the FDA by mid-2014, the success of Oxecta® on the U.S. market, the success of Nexafed on the U.S. market, progression of our research and development programs and the execution of transactions to further build our business.
+The organizational bonus performance targets for 2014 are submitting a New Drug Application for our hydrocodone with acetaminophen product with the FDA, the success of Nexafed on the U.S. market, developing a next generation of our Impede Technology, licensing additional opioids utilizing our Aversion technology, progression of our research and development programs, compliance with SOX, meeting year end cash targets and the execution of transactions to further build our business.

 No compensation will be earned with respect to a performance measure unless a performance "floor" for that measure is exceeded; the incentive opportunity with respect to a measure will be earned if the target is achieved; achievement between the floor and the target results in a lower amount of award with respect to that performance measure.
 An amount larger than the incentive opportunity for each performance measure can be earned, up to and possibly exceeding a specified limit, for exceeding the target for that measure.
 Depending on market conditions and other circumstances, performance criteria may be modified during the course of the year, and other performance criteria reweighted.
 In setting compensation levels, the Compensation Committee compares our Company to companies of comparable business focus, market capitalization, technological capabilities and market in which we compete for executives.
 As part of this process, the Compensation Committee and the Board does not use the compensation levels of comparable companies as benchmarks, rather as a factor in evaluating the compensation levels of the named, executive officer.
-To date, compensation consultants have not been retained by the Compensation Committee or the Board as part of this process.
+In 2013 the Compensation Committee retained the Hay Group to assist in evaluating the compensation for the CEO and CFO and other named executive officers as well as our non-employee directors.
+The retention of the Hay Group was not recommended by management.